edekeulenaar/MCAT-moderation-analysis-toolkit/README.md

 # Credits

 Modules and methods have been co-developed by Open Intelligence Lab folk (Ivan Kisjes and myself), Frank Anemaet, and a little help from gpt-4o.
+Methods originate from: de Keulenaar, E. and Rogers, R. (2024) ‘After deplatforming: the return of trace research for the study of platform effects’, in T. Venturini et al. (eds) The SAGE Handbook of Data and Society: An Interdisciplinary Reader in Critical Data Studies.
+London: SAGE (to be published in June of 2024).